Centrelink – challenging a decision

 For paid parental leave payments, you must make an application for first review within 28 days of receiving the authorised review officer's decision or, if you are an employer, within 14 days of receiving the decision.
 This deadline may be extended in special circumstances.

-If the time limit has expired, in some cases you may be able to apply for an extension to the AAT.
+If the time limit has expired, in some cases you may be able to apply for an extension to the ART.
 You can send an email or a letter detailing the reasons why your application is late.
-The AAT will continue with the review if they decide to give you an extension of time.
+The ART will continue with the review if they decide to give you an extension of time.

-After you have lodged an application for first review, the AAT will write to you to confirm that they have received your application.
+After you have lodged an application for first review, the ART will write to you to confirm that they have received your application.
 They will also notify Centrelink and any other person affected by the decision.
-Centrelink is required to provide the AAT with the reasons for its decision and all relevant documents within 28 days of receiving notification.
+Centrelink is required to provide the ART with the reasons for its decision and all relevant documents within 28 days of receiving notification.
 You and any other party involved will also be provided with these documents.
-If the AAT believes that they cannot review the decision, they will write to you and give you the chance to appeal their stance.
+If the ART believes that they cannot review the decision, they will write to you and give you the chance to appeal their stance.

-You will be assigned an AAT officer who will be your contact person throughout the review process.
+You will be assigned an ART officer who will be your contact person throughout the review process.
 The officer will not be at the hearing and will not be the person who makes a decision on your application for review.
-You can stop your application for first review at any time without incurring further cost by informing the AAT in writing or orally.
+You can stop your application for first review at any time without incurring further cost by informing the ART in writing or orally.

-In some circumstances, the AAT may tell you the decision on the day of the hearing.
-Otherwise, the tribunal must write to you with its decision and reasons within 14 days.
-The AAT can confirm the Centrelink decision, change the decision, or set it aside and send the matter back to Centrelink to make a new decision.
+In some circumstances, the ART may tell you the decision on the day of the hearing.
+If the Tribunal does not provide a statement of reasons for its decision, you may request the Tribunal to give you a statement of reasons, within 28 days of the date of the decision.
+The ART can confirm the Centrelink decision, change the decision, or set it aside and send the matter back to Centrelink to make a new decision.

 How to request an external review – second review